AUSTRALIAN MADE

 This medium sized dog breed may differ in size depending on gender.

-Male Goldens typically reach 58-60cm in height and a healthy weight will fall between 29 and 32kg.
+Male Goldens typically reach 58-60cm in height and a healthy Golden Retriever’s weight will fall between 29 and 32kg.
 Female Goldens fall just a bit shorter at 53-56cm fully grown and 25-29kg for an optimal weight.

 How long do Golden Retrievers live?